-ONR offers the use of its facilities for a Program Review Meeting to discuss the status of programs related to the subject of this proposal.
+[Name of entity] offers the use of its facilities for an ONR Program Review Meeting to discuss the status of programs related to the subject of this proposal.
 Such meetings may include attendees representing multiple research efforts.
 The meetings will discuss only "contracted fundamental research" as provided in the Under Secretary of Defense (Acquisition, Technology and Logistics) Memorandum of 24 May 2010, the results of which are open to the public.
-No fee will be charged Program Review Meeting attendees.
-ONR understands it will not be asked to host a Performance Review Meeting more than once per year, if at all.
+No fee will be charged for Program Review Meeting attendees.
+[Name of entity] understands it will not be asked to host a Performance Review Meeting more than once per year, if at all.

-Applicants are not required to include the foregoing term in their proposals, and whether they do or not will not affect their selection for award.
+Applicants are not required to include the foregoing term in their proposals, and whether they do or not, will not affect their selection for award.